 C# is built upon Object Oriented Programming (OOP) so it makes sense that you would spend some time learning about OOP.
 Learn about classes, properties, instantiation and more in part one of the OOP course set.

 Before you go too far in your learning of C#, you really need to put what you have learned together into a full project.
 This course is a start to finish project focused on building a simple game.
 It will grow and stretch your knowledge of C# and ensure that you have a good understanding of what you have learned already.

 Module 6 - Object Oriented Programming Part 2

 This module focuses on teaching you the deeper parts of OOP, including inheritance, interfaces, and more.
 It will take what you already know and deepen it with new tools and techniques to make even better software.

 So far the courses have focused on learning C# using the Console application.
 That is because the Console is a simple tool that allows us to focus on just the C# code.
 Now it is time to look at other user interfaces.
 Since each of these makes heavy use of advanced OOP, learning about them now makes much more sense than learning about them up front.
-This course covers WinForms, WPF, ASP.NET MVC, and a lot more.
+This course covers WinForms, WPF, ASP.NET Core, and a lot more.

 Module 8 - Data Access (September, 2019)

 Getting data out of a data storage system and putting it back into the storage system is an important part of application development.
 Applications run on data.
 This course covers SQL, SQLite, MongoDB, and a lot more.